 Executives, especially those new to the role, often face heretofore unknown challenges.
 The mission of coaching is to reflect on particular situations and to show ways of tackling them in a trusted environment.

 In practical terms some key issues are: finding one's own role, dealing with employees and also with one's own management in the new role.
 At the personal level the topics are stresses and strains, and the balance between the demands of work and private life.
 Very often the focus of coaching is on support for the company's top performers in challenging situations.

 The executive's own view of the new role will be discussed and further possibilities for approaching the role and tasks will be developed and tested.
 The focus is on the personality of the coachee and his or her individual concerns.
 During the sessions the results will be reviewed and the coaching adapted if necessary.
 In order to make sure that any changes are working for the long term, review discussions will be held at a future date.

 Employees in sales and customer contact function as the company's 'business card' and, from their position on the front lines, have a special responsibility for the success of the organization.
 In this exposed position they often come across stressful situations in inter-personal relations which they must solve in a professional manner.

 Working toward goals set by the company, these employees will be accompanied during customer contact and observations will be discussed in confidential interviews.
 At this point alternative behaviors and improvements will be discussed.
 Apart from increasing revenue and customer satisfaction, the objective is to overcome critical situations in customer contact.
 Here the focus is deeper reflection of one's own behavior and personality.
 This in turn makes stressful situations easier to handle.
 Results are tested in the coaching situation and then transferred into practice under the watchful eye of the coach.

-The end result for companies is increased revenues as well as greater customer satisfaction.
+The end result for companies is increased revenues as well as greater customer- and employee satisfaction.